 - Determine which blade to use for which project.

-- Help decide which blade you need to buy for your machine.
+- Help you to decide which blade you need to buy for your machine.

 - Let you know if you need to upgrade your machine because you really want that engraving tip for the Cricut Maker!
 I mean, who doesn’t?